Succinct Permutation Graphs: Abstract

 \section{Abstract}

-We present a succinct, \ie, asymptotically space-optimal, data structure for permutation graphs that supports distance, adjacency, neighborhood and shortest-path queries in optimal time; a variant of our data structure also supports degree queries in time independent of the neighborhood's size at the expense of an $\Oh(\log n/\log \log n)$-factor overhead in all running times.
-We show how to generalize our data structure to the class of circular permutation graphs with asymptotically no extra space, while supporting the same queries in optimal time.
-Furthermore, we develop a similar compact data structure for the special case of bipartite permutation graphs and conjecture that it is succinct for this class.
-We demonstrate how to execute algorithms directly over our succinct representations for several combinatorial problems on permutation graphs: \textsc{Clique}, \textsc{Coloring}, \textsc{Independent Set}, \textsc{Hamiltonian Cycle}, \textsc{All-Pair Shortest Paths}, and others.
+\iflipics{ }{} We present a succinct data structure for permutation graphs, and their superclass of circular permutation graphs, \ie, data structures using optimal space up to lower order terms.
+Unlike concurrent work on circle graphs~\cite{AcanChakrabortyJoNakashimaSadakaneRao2022}, our data structure also supports distance and shortest-path queries, as well as adjacency and neighborhood queries, all in optimal time.
+We present in particular the first succinct exact distance oracle for (circular) permutation graphs.
+A second succinct data structure also supports degree queries in time independent of the neighborhood's size at the expense of an $\Oh(\log n/\log \log n)$-factor overhead in all running times.
+Furthermore, we develop a succinct data structure for the class of bipartite permutation graphs.
+We demonstrate how to run algorithms directly over our succinct representations for several problems on permutation graphs: \textsc{Clique}, \textsc{Coloring}, \textsc{Independent Set}, \textsc{Hamiltonian Cycle}, \textsc{All-Pair Shortest Paths}, and others.

-Moreover, we initiate the study of \emph{semi-local} graph representations; a concept that ``interpolates'' between local labeling schemes and standard ``centralized'' data structures.
-We show how to turn some of our data structures into semi-local representations by storing only $\Oh(n)$ bits of additional global information, beating the lower bound on distance labeling schemes for permutation graphs.
+Finally, we initiate the study of \emph{semi-distributed} graph representations; a concept that smoothly interpolates between distributed (labeling schemes) and centralized (standard data structures).
+We show how to turn some of our data structures into semi-distributed representations by storing only $\Oh(n)$ bits of additional global information, circumventing the lower bound on distance labeling schemes for permutation graphs.